Thomas Sturge: Cement producer

 In 1837 and 1838 he purchased two adjacent blocks of land on the Thames near Northfleet at a cost of £9,313.
 On that 74-acre plot he built a cement works to make Portland cement.
 Construction of the cement kilns started in 1851 and production began in 1853.

 Railway investments

 He was interested in the building of new railways and in 1842 he spoke at a public meeting in favour of the construction of the Dean Forest and Gloucester railway line.
 He became a significant shareholder in the Eastern Union Railway Company and a major shareholder and director of the West Hartlepool Harbour and Railway Company.

 Later life

-In 1842 he left London and moved downriver to Northfleet, where he had purchased Northfleet House, a mansion under construction, for £3900.
+In 1842 he left London and moved downriver to Northfleet, where he had purchased Northfleet House, a mansion under construction, for £3,900.
 Thomas Sturge the younger died there on 14 April 1866.
-He never married and most of his estate, valued at about £180,000, was left to his brother and business partner, George.
+He never married and most of his estate, valued at about £180,000 (£17,729,000 in 2023 values), was left to his brother and business partner, George.